Max Stirner: Union of egoists

-Stirner's idea of the Union of egoists was first expounded in The Ego and Its Own.
+Stirner's idea of the Union of egoists was first expounded in The Unique and Its Property.
 The Union is understood as a non-systematic association, which Stirner proposed in contradistinction to the state.
 Unlike a "community" in which individuals are obliged to participate, Stirner's suggested Union would be voluntary and instrumental under which individuals would freely associate insofar as others within the Union remain useful to each constituent individual.
 The Union relation between egoists is continually renewed by all parties' support through an act of will.
 Some such as Svein Olav Nyberg argue that the Union requires that all parties participate out of a conscious egoism while others such as Sydney E. Parker regard the union as a "change of attitude," rejecting its previous conception as an institution.

 Response to Hegelianism

-Scholar Lawrence Stepelevich states that G. W. F. Hegel was a major influence on The Ego and Its Own.
+Scholar Lawrence Stepelevich states that G. W. F. Hegel was a major influence on The Unique and Its Property.
 While the latter has an "un-Hegelian structure and tone" on the whole and is hostile to Hegel's conclusions about the self and the world, Stepelevich states that Stirner's work is best understood as answering Hegel's question of the role of consciousness after it has contemplated "untrue knowledge" and become "absolute knowledge."
 Stepelevich concludes that Stirner presents the consequences of the rediscovering one's self-consciousness after realizing self-determination.

-Scholars such as Douglas Moggach and Widukind De Ridder have stated that Stirner was obviously a student of Hegel, like his contemporaries Ludwig Feuerbach and Bruno Bauer, but this does not necessarily make him an Hegelian.
+Scholars such as Douglas Moggach and Widukind De Ridder have stated that Stirner was obviously a student of Hegel, like his contemporaries Ludwig Feuerbach and Bruno Bauer, but this does not necessarily make him a Hegelian.
 Contrary to the Young Hegelians, Stirner scorned all attempts at an immanent critique of Hegel and the Enlightenment and renounced Bauer and Feuerbach's emancipatory claims as well.
 Contrary to Hegel, who considered the given as an inadequate embodiment of rational, Stirner leaves the given intact by considering it a mere object, not of transformation, but of enjoyment and consumption ("His Own").

 According to Moggach, Stirner does not go beyond Hegel, but he in fact leaves the domain of philosophy in its entirety, stating: